 If a tester submits inaccurate results or doesn’t follow test instructions, their work can be rejected by rainforest staff or machine learning.
 If a tester receives a certain amount of rejections within a 30 day period, they are no longer allowed to work for Rainforest.
 In order to combat this issue, all testers are required to complete periodic, random training in order to stay up to date on our testing rules.

 Testers have a lot of love for Rainforest and our customers.
 Testing for Rainforest is a convenient and interesting way for them to earn additional income while they support their families, work another job, or attend school.
 A big plus to many of our testers is that they get to earn this additional income, while being an important part of the innovation going on in tech.
 They sincerely enjoy taking part in perfecting the products and ideas our customers are offering to the world.

 We hope that you’ve enjoyed getting this peek into the life of a Rainforest QA tester!
 Want to learn more about our testers?
-Check out our Tester Spotlight series to get to know a few of our top testers.
+Check out our QA Tester series to get to know a few of our top testers.